nphan03/JS-stopwatch/README.md

-# JS-stopwatch
+# STOPWATCH
-A JavaScript project
+## A JavaScript project by Alice Phan

+Stopwatch is used to time race with buttons that start, stop, and reset